Landau theory for finite-time dynamical phase transitions: Background

 \subsection{Post-quench dynamics}

-\seclab{pqd} At time $t<0$ we initialise the system in the CE phase at inverse temperature $\beta>\bc$.
-Now, at $t=0$, we impose an instantaneous temperature quench $\beta\to\bq$ into the SM phase, i.e., $\bq<\bc$.
+\seclab{pqd} At time $t<0$ we initialise the system in the CE phase at inverse temperature $\beta>\bc$, where $\veqq(m)$ has double-well shape and $\bar m(\beta)>0$.
+At $t=0$, we impose an instantaneous temperature quench $\beta\to\bq$ into the SM phase, i.e., $\bq<\bc$.
 Such a quench is said to be ``disordering'' as it forces the system to cross the phase boundary between the SM and CE phases [orange arrow in \Figref{phase_diag}(a)], inducing an order-to-disorder phase transition in the long-time limit~\cite{Mei22a}.
 Ergodicity ensures that $P(m,t)\to P^\text{eq}_q(m)\smilefrown\exp[-N\veqq(m)]$ as $t\to\infty$, where $\veqq(m)$ is the equilibrium rate function given in \eqnref{veq}, but at final inverse temperature $\bq$.
+For $t>0$, the time dependence of $P(m,t)$ is characterised by the large-deviation form \algn{\eqnlab{ratem} P(m,t)\smilefrown\ee^{-NV(m,t)}\,, } with time-dependent rate function $V(m,t)$, whose evolution follows from an appropriate limit of \eqnref{mastereqn}.
+This limit is analysed using the standard Hamiltonian method~\cite{Fre84,Gra84,Dyk94,Fen06}.